CycliST: A Video Language Model Benchmark for Reasoning on Cyclical State Transitions: Video Language Models on CycliST

 \subsection{Scene Representative VQA}

 \paragraph{Q3: Can VLMs detect the center or direction of an orbit?} When questioned about the direction of an orbit, possible answers are clockwise or counterclockwise.
 Models are randomly guessing at or below 50\% accuracy as shown in Table \ref{tab:accuracy_clockwise}.
 If a model does not provide a direction as an answer, we score this as a wrong answer.
-This can be seen especially with smaller models, such as \llavavidsmall, which exhibit accuracies significantly below random guessing.
+This is especially evident with smaller models, such as \llavavidsmall, which exhibit accuracies significantly below random guessing.
 When asked about the properties of the center object of the orbits, we achieve accuracies of up to 60.1\% on Unicycle.

-Note that in this category, not all questions come with only two possible answers, e.g., when asked about color.
-Instead, random guessing would yield approximately 30\% accuracy, as there are 8 options for colors and 2 for size.
-Since there is a chance for an increasing number of orbits in Bicycle and Tricycle scenes, respectively, we see a performance drop for most models.
+Note that in this category, not all questions have only two possible answers, since there are 8 color options and 2 size options.
+Instead, random guessing yields approximately 30\% accuracy.
+Due to an increasing number of orbits in Bicycle and Tricycle scenes, respectively, we see a performance drop for most models.
 Similar to \textbf{Q2}, we see a stark performance drop when clutter is added, and similar performance on Nightrider since it does not increase the number of orbits and contains simpler, Uni- and Bicycle-like scenes.
 Overall, these results suggest that current VLMs can not infer orbit directions and struggle to identify their centers.

 \paragraph{Q4: Can VLMs track attribute changes?} In this category, models are asked to identify objects that change their color or size and are queried about the initial attribute value or the value they transition into.
 Again, as in \textbf{Q3}, random guessing would yield approximately 30\% accuracy.
 Table \ref{tab:accuracy_transition} shows the accuracy of detecting the correct value.
 The effect of added clutter on Unicycle, as well as the performance on Nightrider, is similar to \Cref{tab:accuracy_clockwise} right.
 To summarize, the models' visual recognition of dynamic object sizes and colors is lacking.